igorlima/unapologetic-thoughts/snippets/python-lib/data/nautilus-omnibus.md

 Ask yourself questions.
 Answer them.
 Or leave them open.
 [+](https://igorlima.github.io/unapologetic-thoughts/journal-springboard#journaling)

+1. “I’m looking forward to today because ........ .”
-1. What was the most important moment of this day?
+2. What was the most important moment of this day?
-2. What did I learn today?
+3. What did I learn today?
-3. How was I helpful, friendly, or nice to others?
+4. How was I helpful, friendly, or nice to others?
-4. How was I unfriendly, angry, or cold to others?
+5. How was I unfriendly, angry, or cold to others?
-5. How did I improve myself today?
+6. How did I improve myself today?
-6. How did I love myself today?
+7. How did I love myself today?

 - 00h00 title of the entry
     - Sentiment Analysis: